-This course provides a foundation in the game development process, including planning, pipelines, and documentation for game projects, game technology, artificial intelligence, and user interface design, game testing, project and asset management, team dynamics, and usability analysis.
+This course provides a foundation in the game development process, including planning, pipelines, and documentation for game projects, game technology, artificial intelligence, and user interface design, game testing, project, guine terminology, at initial intelligence, and usability analysis.
 Students apply game design and development skills to create a 2D and 3D game demo as part of small project teams.
-This course is offered in the fall semester.
+This course is offered in the fall semester